magnifying glass

 • people with significant control of a company (PSCs)

-• anyone who files on behalf of a company.
+• anyone who files on behalf of a company

 The first set of changes were introduced under the Economic Crime and Corporate Transparency Act on 4 March 2024, and the following changes have already come into effect:

-From 4 March 2024, greater powers for Companies House to query information, stronger checks on company names, new rules for registered office addresses, and new lawful purpose statements.
+• Improving the quality of data on the registers - from 4 March 2024, greater powers for Companies House to query information, stronger checks on company names, new rules for registered office addresses, and new lawful purpose statements.

-From 4 March 2024, new requirements to provide a registered email address and to confirm that the intended future activities of the company will be lawful.
+• Confirmation statement changes - from 4 March 2024, new requirements to provide a registered email address and to confirm that the intended future activities of the company will be lawful.

-• Changes to Companies House fees
+• Changes to Companies House fees – fees were increased from 1 May 2024.

-From 28 February 2025, entities can apply to protect their trust member details if they meet the necessary criteria.
+• Register of Overseas Entities - From 28 February 2025, entities can apply to protect their trust member details if they meet the necessary criteria.
 From 31 August 2025, information related to trusts on the Register of Overseas Entities will be made available on request.

-From 27 January 2025, individuals can apply to suppress certain information from historical documents.
+• Suppression of personal information - From 27 January 2025, individuals can apply to suppress certain information from historical documents.

-From 4 March 2024, Companies House has more effective investigation and enforcement powers, and new powers to share data with law enforcement agencies and other government departments.
+• Investigation, enforcement, and data sharing - From 4 March 2024, Companies House has more effective investigation and enforcement powers, and new powers to share data with law enforcement agencies and other government departments.

-Upcoming changes for 2025 are summarised below:
+Changes for 2025 are summarised below

 Identity Verification